Nathanv97/robotics_big_proj/README.md

 4. Now you should be able to run `roslaunch big_project_pkg big_project.launch` and it will launch the world in gazebo.

 I also added the code from project 1 so that should be runnable.

+The two programs for the big project are in `src/`

+`summon.py` is the summon function and can be ran using `rosrun big_project_pkg summon.py`

+`landmarkID.py` is the landmark identification function and it can be ran using `rosrun big_project_pkg landmarkID.py`